yasirbhutta/yasirbhutta.github.io/ms-word/docs/basics.md

 - The text can be duplicated easily without type it again.
 - A document can be save for future use.

-### Microsoft Word
+## Microsoft Word

 - Microsoft Word is a word-processing program that provides the facilities for documentation.
 - It can be used to create and type letters, reports, newsletters, brochures etc.

-### Use of MS Word for Office Work
+**Use of MS Word for Office Work:**

-1. Preparing Memorandums
-1. Preparing Faxex
-1. Preparing Notices
-1. Preparing Applications
-1. Preparing Letter
+- Preparing Letter
-1. Preparing Reports
+- Building Reports
-1. Preparing Resumes
+- Resumes
-1. Preparing Calendar
+- Preparing Calendar
-1. Preparing Meeting Agendas
+- Meeting Agendas
-1. Preparing Legal Pleading

-### PARTS OF WORD INTERFACE
+## PARTS OF WORD INTERFACE

 - Quick Access Toolbar
 - Cursor